amosmachora/daraja-kit/contributing.md

 ### Step 3: Commit and Push

 Commit your changes and the generated changeset file.
 Push your changes to your fork or branch.
 When your pull request is merged, the changeset will be used to create a release.

+## step 4: If you are too lazy

+If you feel like those are too many steps just create a normal PR and i will handle the changeset things.

 ## Releasing Changes